actix/actix-web/guide/src/qs_4.md

 ```

 Be careful with synchronization primitives like *Mutex* or *RwLock*.
 Actix web framework
-handles request asynchronously, by blocking thread execution all concurrent
+handles requests asynchronously; by blocking thread execution all concurrent
 request handling processes would block.
 If you need to share or update some state
-from multiple threads consider using [actix](https://actix.github.io/actix/actix/)  actor system.
+from multiple threads consider using the [actix](https://actix.github.io/actix/actix/) actor system.

 ## Response with custom type

-To return custom type directly from handler function, type needs to implement `Responder` trait.
+To return a custom type directly from a handler function, the type needs to implement  the `Responder` trait.
-Let's create response for custom type that serializes to `application/json` response:
+Let's create a response for a custom type that serializes to an `application/json` response:

 ```rust
 # extern crate actix;